This article may contain affiliate links. please check out my policy!

 🍱Storage

 Place tofu into an airtight container in the refrigerator for up to 5 days.
-I do not recommend freezing, as freezing tofu changes the texture.
+I do not recommend freezing, as freezing tofu changes the texture and that's a whole different recipe.

-If you wish to store uncooked tofu, say you only used half of a block, place the other uncooked half into a bowl and cover with water and place in fridge for up to as long as the shelf life exists.
-Make sure you mark down the best by date on the package before doing so just in case.
+If you wish to store uncooked tofu, say you only used half of a block, place the other uncooked half into a bowl and cover with water and place in fridge for up to 1 week.

 Check out my other amazing Tofu recipes!